Descanonge/filefinder/docs/source/usage.rst

 * When using a group name, the first group in the pattern with that name is taken.
 A warning is issued if there are multiple groups of that name with differing values.
-* Only groups not flagged as ':discard' will be selected.
-If no group can be found, an error will be raised.
 * The parsing of a value from the filename can fail for various reasons, in that case an error will be raised.

 For more flexibility :meth:`.FileMatch.get_values` will return a list of values corresponding to the selected group(s).
-It has arguments ``keep_discard`` and ``parse`` to choose whether keep discarded groups and whether to use the parsed value or solely the string that matched. :meth:`.FileMatch.get_value` will return the first element of that list, raise if the list is empty or warn if the values are not all equal.
+It has argument ``parse`` to choose whether to use the parsed value or solely the string that matched.
+:meth:`.FileMatch.get_value` will return the first element of that list, raise if the list is empty or warn if the values are not all equal.

 .. note::

-   ``matches[key]`` is a thin wrapper around ``matches.get_value(key, parse=True, keep_discard=False)``.
+   ``matches[key]`` is a thin wrapper around ``matches.get_value(key, parse=True)``.

 Using the name of a pseudo-group will return a datetime object constructed from relevant matches::